Tealium Privacy Statement

 2.1.3 For What Purposes Do We Collect Personal Data?

-● We may use web beacons alone or in conjunction with cookies to compile information about Customers and Site Visitors’ use of the Tealium website and interaction with emails from Tealium.
-Web beacons are transparent pixel images that are used in collecting information about website usage, e-mail response and tracking.
+- We may use web beacons alone or in conjunction with cookies to compile information about Customers’ and Site Visitors’ use of the Tealium website and interaction with emails from Tealium.
+For example, we may use web beacons to count the number of Site Visitors and to count content views.
+Web beacons are transparent pixel images that are used in collecting information about website usage, e-mail response, and tracking.

-● We collect information about our Site Visitors’ utilization and navigation of our website.
+- We collect information about our Site Visitors’ utilization and navigation of our website as legitimate interest in prospective customers.
 This information helps us to design our website to better suit our Site Visitors’ needs.
 We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track Site Visitor movements, and gather broad demographic information that assists us in identifying Site Visitor preferences.

 2.1.4 What Types of Third Parties May Receive Your Personal Data and for